 Karen Skvarla Fund for Young Professionals

-One annual grant of $1,000 will be available at this time.
-Complete applications are due on or before February 15th of each year.
+Two $1,000 grants will be awarded each year.
+Completed applications are due on or before February 15th.
 A Selection Committee will review applications and announce a decision no later than April 15th.
 Therefore, applicants should apply for training/educational events that fall after April 15th of the year in which they apply.

 - Applicant must be a U.S. Citizen or Permanent Resident.